 Post-Traumatic Stress Disorder (PTSD) changes in important ways.
 PTSD has been in previous versions of the ICD.
 The big change is that the concept of Post-Traumatic Stress Disorder (PTSD) is now narrower.
 PTSD requires the presence of three core symptoms: re-experiencing, avoidance, and perceptions of heightened current threat.
 In addition, the ICD-11 has introduced a new complex PTSD category.
 In addition to the full clinical experience of PTSD, individuals with complex PTSD also report problems regulating mood, persistent problems in self-worth and self-esteem, and difficulties in sustaining relationships and feeling close to others.

 The ICD-11 marks the first update of this global classification system since 1990.
-There are many other changes in the mental, behavioural and neurodevelopmental disorders chapter of the ICD-11 that reflect our increased understanding of mental disorders.
+There are many other changes in the mental, behavioral, and neurodevelopment disorders chapter of the ICD-11 that reflect our increased understanding of mental disorders.
 You can learn more here.

 Our WHO Collaborating Centre at Columbia University Department of Psychiatry has contributed in multiple ways to this work, including serving as the Data Coordinating Center for the many field studies that were conducted to test new proposals.
 This work was guided by the principle of improving care in the real world and will help us realize the greater WHO aspiration of better health for everyone, everywhere.
 Onward!